Test in different locales

 #### Related Documentation

-* [locales-supported-by-maestro](https://docs.maestro.dev/maestro-flows/flow-control-and-logic/test-in-different-locales/locales-supported-by-maestro "mention"): Check the full list of supported locales.
+* [Locales supported by Maestro](/maestro-flows/flow-control-and-logic/test-in-different-locales/locales-supported-by-maestro.md): Check the full list of supported locales.

 * [Maestro CLI overview](/maestro-cli/readme.md): Learn how to execute flows using the CLI.

-* [test-discovery-and-tags](https://docs.maestro.dev/maestro-flows/workspace-management/test-discovery-and-tags "mention"): Learn how to group and filter your localization tests.
+* [Test discovery and tags](/maestro-flows/workspace-management/test-discovery-and-tags.md): Learn how to group and filter your localization tests.